-Allen H. Reeves married Jane Harper in Pike Co., GA on 9 December 1830.
-His parentage has not been established; descendants indicate that his full name may have been Allen Howell Reeves.
+Allen's parentage has not been established; however, the Y-DNA of one of his descendants matches members of DNA Group 3 who descend from William Reeves who died in Granville County, North Carolina in 1751.
+His descendants indicate that his full name may have been Allen Howell Reeves.
 He may have been a relative of Hiram Reeves, who married Susan Harper in Pike Co., GA, in 1838 and was enumerated 1840-1860 in Butts Co., GA.

 In 1840, there was a William Reeves, about the same age, living nearby in Butts County, Georgia.